-Best places to see the Northern Lights
+11 best places to see the Northern Lights

 Best spot: At the end of a continent.

-Antarctica's the best spot to view the Aurora Australis -- the Southern Lights -- but it's also the most inaccessible, unless you're a scientist or a supporting person (cook, doctor, pilot, etc) on a research expedition.
+Antarctica's the best place to view the aurora australis -- the Southern Lights -- but it's also the most inaccessible, unless you're a scientist or a supporting person (cook, doctor, pilot and so on) on a research expedition.

 However, you can still see the lights from the southern tips of South America, Australia, New Zealand and South Africa.

-Note: •This story was updated in March 2017